ssebs/ssebs-www/content/blog/mmpguieditor.md

 A few people have questioned my use of Golang to write a GUI, since Go is most well-known for writing backend web server code.

 At first, I didn't agree with them, but now that I've spent enough time with it, I sorta do.
-It's not that you *can't* write a GUI in Go, it's that it's not really *made* for it.
+It's not that you *can't* write a GUI in Go, but that's not really what it's *made* for.
 There's no standard library that I can use, nor a plethora of examples I can refer to, but it is possible.

 The main problem I ran into when working with [fyne.io](https://fyne.io/) was that the documentation *existed*, but was a bit hard to follow.
 The other was how the widgets were rendered.